nkzinovyeva/Cocktailify/README.md

 #### *
 #### An individual project completed as the final work for the Mobile Programming course, Haaga-Helia UAS, 2020.
 #### *
 #### Enjoy cocktails wherever and whenever you want.
 Choose, explore, add to favourites, save ingredients to your shopping list!
 For Finnish users, search for the nearest Alko stores is available.
+The app even works as a cocktail shaker - shake it and it will offer you a new cocktail every time, you just have to choose!
 #### *
 Android users can benefit from downloading and installing the app through Expo.